sindresorhus/conf/readme.md

 - `Date` - serializes the Date to milliseconds, then back to a `Date` object when the getter is called

 ### Configure types for serialization

-Extra types can be added to a Conf instance via the `extraTypes` array.
+Extra types can be added to a Conf instance via passing the `extraTypes` option to the constructor.
-Each element of the array defines an extra type that is going to be automatically serialized when stored and deserialized when retrieved.
+Each element of the array defines an extra type, that is going to be automatically serialized when stored and deserialized when retrieved.
-Once you've created an extra type object you need to `push` it to the extraTypes array.

 #### Extra type object